atom/atom/docs/creating-a-package.md

 your package is activated.
 Stylesheets can be written as CSS or [LESS] (but LESS is recommended).

-Ideally you will not need much in the way of styling.
-We've provided a standard set of components.
-You can view all components by opening the styleguide: open the command palette (`cmd-p`) and search for _styleguide_ or just `cmd-ctrl-shift-g`.
+Ideally, you won't need much in the way of styling.
+We've provided a standard set of components which define both the colors and UI elements for any package that fits into Atom seamlessly.
+You can view all of Atom's UI components by opening the styleguide: open the command palette (`cmd-p`) and search for _styleguide_, or just type `cmd-ctrl-G`.

-If you do need styling, we try to keep only structural styles in the package stylesheets.
-If you must specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
-See the [theme variables docs][theme-variables] for more information.
+If you _do_ need special styling, try to keep only structural styles in the package stylesheets.
+If you _must_ specify colors and sizing, these should be taken from the active theme's [ui-variables.less][ui-variables].
+For more information, see the [theme variables docs][theme-variables].
 If you follow this guideline, your package will look good out of the box with any theme!

 An optional `stylesheets` array in your _package.json_ can list the stylesheets by name to specify a loading order; otherwise, stylesheets are loaded